 For the full picture of gamification in eLearning, this is the webinar to watch: Gamification 101 – What It Is and How to Get Started.

 Here at Lambda Solutions, we help LMS users every day with modifications and customizations, including the addition of features such as gamification badges.
-We specialize in assisting clients who use Totara Learn and Moodle LMS—so if that sounds like you, contact us today and start getting more out of your training program!
+If that sounds like you, contact us today and start getting more out of your training program!

 If you’re looking for more expert advice and how-to content on fostering learner engagement with your courses and training programs, here’s what our eLearning experts have put together for you: